What Does an Investment Management Practice Do?

 Create investment strategies

-Effectively manage taxes
+Help manage taxes

 As with most financial strategies, investing involves many complicated tax laws.
 Financial advisors can help clients make sense of those laws and implement tax-reduction strategies to minimize impact.
 These strategies may include: